Microscope definition for 3. What is a microscope? Subtypes of light microscopes

 INTRODUCTION

-Purpose of my research: Assemble your microscope.
+Purpose of my research: assemble your microscope.

 Project objectives:

-1. Learn the history of the microscope.
+1. Learn the history of the creation of the microscope.

 Main part

-The history of the creation of the microscope.
+History of the creation of the microscope.

-Similar thoughts about creating a magnifying device occurred to more than one Jansen: new devices were invented by the Dutchman Jan Lipershey (also a master of spectacles and also from Middelburg), and Jacob Metius.
-In England, the Dutchman Cornelius Drebbel appeared, who invented a microscope with two biconvex lenses.
-When rumors spread in 1609 that there was some kind of device for viewing tiny objects in Holland, Galileo understood the general idea of \u200b\u200bthe design the very next day and made a microscope in his laboratory, and in 1612 he had already established the manufacture of microscopes.
-At first, no one called the created device a microscope, it was called a conspicillium.
-The familiar words "telescope" and "microscope" were first uttered in 1614 by the Greek Demiscian.
+Similar thoughts about creating a magnifying device occurred to more than one Jansen: new devices were also invented by the Dutchman Jan Liepershey (also a “spectacle” specialist and also from Middelburg), and Jacob Metius.
+The Dutchman Cornelius Drebbel appeared in England, who invented a microscope with two biconvex lenses.
+When rumors spread in 1609 that in Holland there was a certain device for viewing tiny objects, Galileo the very next day understood the general idea of the design and made a microscope in his laboratory, and in 1612 he had already started making microscopes.
+At first, no one called the created device a microscope; it was called a consecration.
+The familiar words “telescope” and “microscope” were first spoken by the Greek Demistian in 1614.

 This is what Jansen's first microscope looked like:

-What is a microscope made of?
+What does a microscope consist of?

 All microscopes consist of the following parts:

-What is needed for
+What is it for?

 eyepiece